aws-amplify/docs/cli-toolchain/quickstart.md

 #### DynamoDB Lambda Triggers

-You can associate a trigger to a DynamoDB table  managed by the Amplify CLI, by following the `amplify add/update storage` flows.
+You can associate a Lambda trigger with a DynamoDB table, managed by the Amplify CLI, using the amplify add/update storage flows.
 When attempting to add/update a DynamoDB storage resource, you would get the following CLI prompts to add a trigger for it.

 ```bash
 ?
 Do you want to add a Lambda Trigger for your Table?
 Yes